World Coalition of Refugee Rights

 Practical Education for Better Living

-WCRR operates in partnership with the IVU State College of Humanitarian Education, which serves as the Educational School providing mobile and on-site schools and educational centers for refugees, and for other people burdened by humanitarian crises.
+WCRR operates in partnership with the Mobile Faculty of the IVU State College of Humanitarian Education, which serves as the Educational School providing mobile and on-site schools and educational centers for refugees, and for other people burdened by humanitarian crises.
 Refugees are generally deprived of access to formal institutional education, causing them to lose many years of preparation for gainful employment, or preventing them from training for new forms of employment in a foreign country.
 By providing the necessary practical education and vocational training, WCRR empowers refugees with the hope, knowledge and skills to rebuild their lives, and to restore their individual contributions to civil society.

 This role implements statutory mandates for access to education supporting employment for refugees (UN Status of Refugees, Article 22; UN-HRC Right to Education of 2008, Article 7(b); UN Human Rights, Article 26.1; UN Economic Social & Cultural Rights, Article 6.2).